 A. Text is compatible with assistive technology.
+Pass -- ------

-Pass Additional Information: 3/3 chapters pass.
-Chapters 1, 7 and 21 were checked.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, Pass media player, or reader) that offers this functionality).
-Additional Information: 3/3 chapters pass.
-Chapters 1, 7 and 21 were checked.
+Additional Information: 5/5 chapters pass.
+Chapter 1, 7, 13, 19 and 27 passed on Google chrome.
+B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: 5/5 chapters pass.
+Chapters 1, 7, 13, 19 and 27 passed with care your eyes on google.